ImageMagick/Usage-Markdown/basics/index.md

 Report extra info on some of the more complex operations.
 For example "`-segment`", which outputs a lot of color quantization details.
-And "`-distort`", outputing extra information and 'FX' equivelents to the requested image distortion.
+And "`-distort`", outputing extra information and 'FX' equivalents to the requested image distortion.
 Also monitoring the number of changes when iterating a "`-morphology`" operation.

 This is especially useful for generating for more detailed image information from the "`info:`" and "`-identify`" outputs.